ChrisMoller/qapl/README.md

 The index vector mentioned above is created by linearly interpolating between the initial and final real and imaginary values.
-The default interpolation interval is 16, which can be changed under the Settings sub-menu&mdash;due to sampling issues, the resultant curves can vary significantly depending on that interval.
+The default interpolation interval is 16, which can be changed under the Settings sub-menu.
+(Due to sampling issues, the resultant curves can vary significantly depending on that interval.)

 Use of the "Index var" field will result in a variable of that name left in the APL workspace.
 That can be useful when experimenting in the workspace